Ukrainian band Kalush Orchestra wins Eurovision amid war

 Ukrainian commentator Timur Miroshnichenko, who does the live voiceover for Ukraine’s broadcast of Eurovision, was participating from a basement in an undisclosed location, rather than from his usual TV studio.

-“On the fifth or fourth day of the war, they shot our TV tower in Kiev,” he said.
+“On the fifth or fourth day of the war, they shot our TV tower in Kyiv,” he said.
 To keep broadcasting, “we had to move underground somewhere in Ukraine.”

 Showing Eurovision in Ukraine was important, online and on TV, he said.